USS Liberty. June 8, 1967.

 McGonagle was severely wounded during the first air attack and although the bridge had sustained heavy damage he stayed and directed the defense of the ship, refusing to leave his post for medical attention.
 As the Israeli fighters continued their attack he maneuvered his ship, directed its defense, supervised the control of flooding and fire, and saw to the care of the casualties.

 Captain McGonagle remained at his battle station and continued to command his ship for more than 17 hours.
 It was only after rendezvous with a U.S. destroyer that he relinquished personal control of the Liberty and permitted himself to be removed from the bridge.
-The combined air and sea attack by Israel killed 34 crew members including naval officers, seamen, two Marines, and a civilian.
-There were 171 non fatal casualties on the Liberty.

 Israel Air Force warplanes and Israel Navy warships attacked the USS Liberty with cannon fire, machine guns and torpedoes on June 8, 1967, at the height of the Six-Day War.

-The attack begand when Israel dispatched a flight of two Mirage III fighter jets codenamed Kursa flight.
+The attack began when Israel dispatched a flight of two Mirage III fighter jets codenamed Kursa flight.
 The planes arrived at Liberty at about 2:00 p.m.
 The formation leader, Captain Iftach Spector, then claims he attempted to identify the ship.
 He radioed to one of the torpedo boats.
 He said the ship looked like a military ship with one smokestack and one mast.
 He also communicated, in effect, that the ship appeared to him like a destroyer or another type of small ship.In a post-attack statement, the pilots said they saw no distinguishable markings or flag on the ship.

 Captain Iftach Spector has a long pedigree as a Zionist.
 His parents were both part of the Palmach, the elite strike force of the Haganah.
 His father, Zvi Spector, was the commander of Operation Boatswain, a failed 1941 Palmach mission in Lebanon that resulted in the deaths of all participants, and his mother, Shoshana Spector, was among the founding members of the Palmach and served as its adjutant officer.
-During his years as an Israeli pilot, Spector shot down 12 Arab-enemy aircraft, eight while flying the French Mirage III and four while flying the American F-4 Phantom II.

-Interestingly, since 2001, Spector has been active in the Movement for Disengagement from the Palestinians.
+Since 2001, Spector has been active in the Movement for Disengagement from the Palestinians.
 In 2003, Spector was one of 27 reserve pilots and former pilots exempt from reserve duty to sign “The pilots’ letter” refusing to fly missions against targets in the West Bank and Gaza.

 After being cleared to attack, the Mirages dove on the ship and attacked with 30-mm cannons and rockets.
 The LIBERTY’S defense included four .50 caliber machine guns.
 In that first attack the two Pilots successfully killed Eight crewmen, and wounded 75.
 Among the wounded was McGonagle, who was hit in the right thigh and arm.
 During the attack, antennas were severed, gas drums caught fire, and the ship’s flag was knocked down.
 McGonagle sent an urgent request for help to the Sixth Fleet, “Under attack by unidentified jet aircraft, require immediate assistance”.